Slack Locks Down Oracle Partnership Targeting Enterprises - Slashdot

 (makes note to dump slack)

-It was nice using Slack (Score:4, Insightful)
+It was nice using Slack (Score:5, Insightful)

 Whenever an Oracle sales rep calls me they must wonder why I laugh before hanging up on them.